 And the more wealth one has, the more difficult it seems to depart from the tithes and offerings.
 Remember Jesus’ words?
 He said:

-It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God (Matthew 19:24)
+Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.”
+(Matthew 19:24)

-Honour the Lord with thy substance, and with the firstfruits of all thine increase: So shall thy barns be filled with plenty, and thy presses shall burst out with new wine.
+‘Honor the Lord with your wealth, with the firstfruits of all your crops; then your barns will be filled to overflowing, and your vats will brim over with new wine.
 (Proverbs 3:9-10)

 Do you truly trust God?
 Do you trust that He won’t leave you high and dry?
 When you give a tithe, this is a test of your faith in His many promises.